gdepeute/dae.notes/cust.quotech.md

   - Pilot starting now thru June/July (5 total pilots planned)
     - Ideally would like to use live data, but they are suggesting it's up to us whether to extend the trial OR send sample data OR ...
     - Expect to have testable/usable product (MVP) by the end of the pilot
+  - Hard to give idea of "reach" for the data (in terms of # of users), but they have a better understanding of # of assets.
+  - Thinking 1000's of customers
+- Extend the trials for a week?